GitLeeRepo/HerculesMvsTk4Notes/AssemblerNotes.md

 ## Instruction Set Overview

+The instruction set listed here consists of the following types of instructins:
+* Machine Instructions (nemonic) - translates directly to machines code using a mnemonic name (easy to remember name)
+* Macro Instruction - an instruction which represents multiple individual Machine Instructions to accomplish a task
+* Assembler Command (Directive) - provides the assembler with processing instructions, but doesn't get allocated in the object code

-The Assesmbly language instruction set goes in the **Operation** column, they can be broken down into four groups:
+The instructions are placed in the **Operation** column, they can be broken down into four groups:

 * Data movement instructions
 * Arithmetic instructions